Benji Gregory: Naval career

 After graduating from school, Gregory enlisted in the U.S. Navy in 2003 and became an aerographer's mate.
 He was assigned to the USS Carl Vinson (CVN-70).
 In 2005, he received an honorable medical discharge.

 Personal life and death

-Gregory married a woman named Sarah in 2006 after completing his naval service.
+Gregory married Sarah Anne Hall in 2006 after completing his naval service.
 They later divorced.

 On June 13, 2024, Gregory and his service dog were found dead inside a car at a Chase Bank parking lot in Peoria, Arizona.
 He was 46 years old.
 Pending an investigation of the cause, and allowing the family time to mourn, the death was not publicly announced until July 10.
-His sister said he had bipolar and sleep disorders, and likely died of heat stroke after falling asleep in his car.
+His sister said that he had bipolar and sleep disorders and likely died of heat stroke after falling asleep in his car.
 On September 13, 2024, the Maricopa County Medical Examiner revealed that Gregory had died of both hepatic cirrhosis, with Gregory being revealed to have had a damaged liver, and heat exposure.
 The death was ruled accidental.